jrobind/thefrontendcoach.com/src/posts/college-vs-bootcamp-vs-self-taught.md

 Whatever learning resources and pathway you decide to follow, you will need a ton of discipline.
 When you’re not forced by something - such as a deadline or course completion date - it can be tough to stick with something.
 Setting yourself realistic and achievable daily and weekly goals can be a great way to manage the overwhelming nature of the code-learning experience.

 Many of the students I mentor lose discipline when they try to learn too many things at once and when they try to set unrealistic goals.
 It’s usually a combination of both.
 For those that read my content, you’ll know I’m a firm advocate for [nailing the fundamentals](how-to-become-a-front-end-developer#do-not-try-to-learn-everything) before reaching for frameworks/libraries and complex tooling.
-If you want to become a front-end developer, don’t set yourself a neverending list of technologies to learn, instead learn the fundamental web technologies such as HTML, CSS, and JavaScript in detail before picking up frameworks and libraries.
+If you want to become a front-end developer, don’t set yourself a never ending list of technologies to learn, instead learn the fundamental web technologies such as HTML, CSS, and JavaScript in detail before picking up frameworks and libraries.
 Take time to learn each technology/concept you’re covering otherwise you’ll become disheartened, overwhelmed and you won’t stay disciplined.

 ## Don’t be afraid of feedback